Justin GirardJustin Girard, CFP®, ChFC®, CIMA®Executive DirectorWealth Advisor

 About Justin

-Justin Girard is an Executive Director and Wealth Advisor with J.P.
+Justin Girard is an Executive Director and Wealth Partner at J.P.
 Morgan Wealth Management.

 As the founder of Girard & Associates, he leads a team that provides comprehensive advisory guidance to serve the sophisticated needs of high-net worth individuals and their families.